garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

  .. note:: **Deleting related-entity**

-    If you do not want to delete the related-entity object, perform settings such that ``remove`` is not included in cascade operations.
+    If you do not want to delete the related-entity object, perform settings such that ``remove`` is not included in cascade operation.
-    Also, set orphanRemoval attribute of the associated annotation to ``false``.
+    Also, set orphanRemoval attribute to ``false``.

 |